Australian Aboriginal artefacts: Rattles

 Rattles could be made out of a variety of different materials which would depend on geographical accessibility.
 For example, they could be made out of land snail shells, sea snail shells (Haliotis asinina), valves of scallop (Annachlamys flabellata), walnut seeds or olive shells which were strung together with string or hair and were often painted.

 Bags and baskets

 In Arnhem Land, the Gulf region of Queensland and Cape York, children’s bags and baskets were made from fibre twine.

-Toy spears
+Toy spears and shields

 Play spears, which were often blunt wooden spears, were used by boys in mock battles and throwing games.

 Collections

 Sacred items

 Artefacts sometimes regarded as sacred items and/or used in ceremonies include bullroarers, didgeridoos and carved boards called churinga.